Seeing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to let an Expert like one from Jack Nelson Service Experts in Tulsa handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like yours.

 We want you to be completely satisfied with our furnace repair in Tulsa.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*